 This course is suitable for students of any (or no) religious background.

-Dr. Mann is Associate Provost and a professor of English who studies sexuality and religion in medieval literature.
-She likes traveling (most recently: Iceland, Japan, and California), pie, calligraphy, and stories/photos of people's pets behaving as badly as her cats Gertrude and Louise do.
+Dr. Erin Mann is associate provost and a professor of English who studies sexuality and religion in medieval literature.
+She likes traveling (most recently Iceland, Japan, and California), pie, calligraphy, and stories/photos of people's pets behaving as badly as her cats Gertrude and Louise do.
 Her idea of hell is being slowly crushed to death under a mountain of wet paper towels while smooth jazz plays on bad speakers.

 Time Offered: M 10:00-10:50AM/ LARC 311/ Dr. Erin Mann

 Section 06: The Innovator's Mindset

 Innovate or Die.
 It's the tenet of almost every industry in 21st century America.
 And yet as humans, even the most adventurous of us are designed to fight against change.
 This course will explore the need for innovation in various fields of study and offer you an opportunity to experience an innovative mindset.
 Through experiments and passion projects of your own, you will learn how to train your mind to see opportunity through change and how to quickly recover from failure to build better ideas in the future.
 These skills will help you persevere in your undergraduate education and make you an exciting prospective employee after graduation.